codesandbox/storybook-addon/README.md

       },

       /**
-       * All required providers to run the sandbox properly, such as
-       * themes, i18n, store, and so on.
-       *
-       *
-       * TODO: use the depednencies described above
-       *
        * @optional
+       * All required providers to run the sandbox properly,
+       * such as themes, i18n, store, and so on.
        *
+       * @note Remember to use only the dependencies listed above.
-       * Example:
+       * @example
        */
       provider: `import { Theme } from "@radix-ui/themes";
         import '@radix-ui/themes/styles.css';